Munna & the Maharaja

 In the video below Preeti demonstrates how she uses the classical gestural vocabulary of Indian dance to tell the story.

 We challenge you to create a drawing inspired by your favorite character in Munna & the Maharaja.

 Send us your drawings at email@example.com and you'll see them here on the site.

 Paris (FR) & London (UK)

 Ben Foskett is a composer and arranger working across many different genres from classical concert music to ballet, dance, theatre, pop, film, TV and sound libraries.

+Ben met Preeti when he was still a student at the Royal Academy of Music in London (back in 2002).
 Accosted into the world of dance by Preeti, he has since gone on to work on a number of dance pieces with her and other leading dance companies including the Ballet Boyz.
 His orchestral piece "From Trumpet" was commissioned by the BBC Proms.

 Tom Lynch, Illustrator

-New York City
+New York (USA)

 Tom is one of New York's most in-demand illustrators and commercial artists.
 He's designed numerous book covers for leading publishers.